Skip links

 This post may contain affiliate links.
 Read my Disclaimer.

-I made it because we wanted dessert that felt good after eating, not heavy or tiring.
-I’ve cooked for over 40 years, trained in classic kitchens where flour was a given.
-Going gluten free felt like a risk.
+Gluten-Free French Butter Cake was not something I planned to love.
+I made it because we wanted a dessert that felt good after eating, not heavy or tiring.
+After more than 40 years in the kitchen, trained in classic spaces where flour was a given, going gluten free felt uncertain.
 But this cake surprised me.
 It came out soft, rich, and calm on the palate.
-The kind of sweetness that comforts instead of overwhelming.

 8.5tHOMAS Score